anubrata/anubrata.github.io/README.md

 ![Research Intersets](/assets/images/Research.png)

-I am interested in the intersection of Natural Language Processing, Information Access, and Human-Computer Interaction.
+I am interested in the intersection of Natural Language Processing and Human-Computer Interaction.
 I research in building algorithms and tools that facilitate human-AI partnership.
 My primary research focuses is based on the broad questions: How explainable AI can help in the human decision-making process where the AI is not perfect?
 How do we collect data, build such systems and evaluate them?
 The application area I am interested in is moderating harmful content online.
 Such harm includes but not limited to misinformation, hate speech, disruptive or obscene content, and unfairness in information access algorithms.

 ## News